NON-COMMERCIAL MOVEMENT OF PET ANIMALS

 I. GENERAL INFORMATION

-The Animal Health Laws and the Regulation (EC) No 998/2003, as well as every other community or national legislation in relation to it, constitute the legal basis for the non-commercial movement of pet animals.
-The Regulation (EC) No 998/2003 lays down the animal health requirements applicable to the non-commercial movement of pet animals (dogs, cats, ferrets) and the rules applying to checks on such movement.
+The Animal Health Laws and the Regulations (EU) No 576/2013 and (EU) No 577/2013, as well as every other community or national legislation in relation to it, constitute the legal basis for the non-commercial movement of pet animals.

 Terms used in the text